I’m sure you already know that Thailand is hot and humid all year round, and you might be wondering:

 Getting into the Grand Palace for any temple won’t be a problem with a midi skirt because you’re knees will be covered.
 You can easily wear a simple short-sleeved tee with your midi skirt and you will be temple ready in Thailand.

 You can chance wearing a polyester midi skirt but you could still be really hot.
-Breathable fabrics like cotton, viscose, rayon are a much safer bet, I’ve listed some pretty midi skirts below in breathable fabrics.
+Breathable fabrics like cotton, viscose, rayon are a much safer bet, I’ve listed some pretty midi skirts HERE and below.

 Long Sleeve Linen or Cotton Button-Down Shirt